Group Relative Attention Guidance for Image Editing: Experiment

 \textbf{Effectiveness Analysis of Group Relative.} We analyze the influence of the $\lambda$ and $\delta$ parameters in Eq.~\ref{eq:group_relative} on the editing results.
 Three groups of experiments are conducted: only $\lambda$, only $\delta$, and both $\lambda$ and $\delta$ simultaneously.
 The qualitative results are shown in Figure~\ref{fig:comparison-2}, while the quantitative results on the PIE benchmark are presented in Table~\ref{tab:abla} and Figure~\ref{fig:ablation-vis}.
 Adjusting $\lambda$ alone shows no significant impact on the editing results, corresponding to the fluctuating curves in Figure~\ref{fig:ablation-vis}, which indicates that tuning $\lambda$ cannot effectively control the editing strength.
 In contrast, jointly adjusting $\lambda$ and $\delta$ enables a certain degree of controllable editing but fails to achieve continuous precision.
-Moreover, this simultaneous adjustment often degrades visual fidelity, leading to undesirable artifacts such as the distorted flowers in the second column of the bottom-left sample and the visible artifacts in the first column of the bottom-right sample in Figure~\ref{fig:comparison-2}.
+Moreover, this simultaneous adjustment often degrades visual fidelity, leading to undesirable artifacts such as the distorted flowers and the visible artifacts of the horse sample in Figure~\ref{fig:comparison-2}.
 Adjusting $\delta$ alone yields the best results, corresponding to the smoothest metric variation in Figure~\ref{fig:ablation-vis} and the most continuous editing transitions in Figure~\ref{fig:comparison-2}.